-Trump asked for Xi’s help with UCLA basketball players detained in China
+UCLA players depart China after Trump asked for Xi’s help

-U.S. President Donald Trump said on Tuesday he sought the help of Chinese President Xi Jinping in the case of three UCLA basketball players detained in China on suspicion of shoplifting last week, and said he hoped they could come home soon.
+Three UCLA basketball players detained in China on suspicion of shoplifting were headed back to the United States on Tuesday after U.S. President Donald Trump said he had sought the help of Chinese President Xi Jinping in the case.

+Staff for Delta Air Lines Inc confirmed that the players had boarded a Delta flight from Shanghai to Los Angeles.

-"What they did was unfortunate," Trump told reporters in Manila.
-He said the trio could have faced long prison sentences, and described Xi's response as "terrific".
+"What they did was unfortunate," Trump told reporters earlier in Manila.
+He said the trio, who have been held since last week, could have faced long prison sentences, and described Xi's response as "terrific."

-"They're working on it right now."
+"They're working on it right now," Trump said.

 Trump had raised the issue with Xi during a dinner held during the U.S. leader's Nov.
 8 to 10 state visit to Beijing.
 Trump was in the Philippines capital for a summit of Asian leaders.

-"We hope everything works out," Trump said, adding that he hoped the players could come home soon.

-Asked about the trio and Trump's discussing the issue with Xi, China Foreign Ministry spokesman Geng Shuang told a daily news briefing in Beijing: "Until now, I have not received any update, so I am unable to provide any further information".
+Asked about the trio and Trump's discussing the issue with Xi, China Foreign Ministry spokesman Geng Shuang told a daily news briefing in Beijing: "Until now, I have not received any update, so I am unable to provide any further information."

 The three basketball players from the University of California, Los Angeles (UCLA) were detained by police on Nov.
-7 in the eastern Chinese city of Hangzhou over allegations of shoplifting and were not on the team's return flight to the United States on Saturday.
+7 in the eastern Chinese city of Hangzhou over allegations of shoplifting.
+They were not on the team's return flight to the United States on Saturday.

-According to a senior White House official, the players had so far been given relatively light treatment as a result of Trump's intervention.
+A senior White House official said the players had been given relatively light treatment due to Trump's intervention.

 "It's in large part because the president brought it up," the official told Reuters.